 A table of water levels follows the station description for each well.
 These tables usually report water-level data as maximum depth (in feet) above or below land-surface datum, but may report daily mean or instantaneous values depending upon the method used to obtain the record and how the record was published in the past.
-If water-level record is obtained from electronic data loggers, or DCPs, in addition to data published in the table of water levels, the daily maximum, minimum, and mean water-levels are stored in computer files and available from the District Office as noted in the REMARKS paragraph for that well.
-Recorded data are available at the District Office or from [http://water.usgs.gov/pa/nwis/].
-The extremes of the water-levels reported in the table for the water year and their dates of occurrence are shown on a line below the table.
+If water-level record is obtained from electronic data loggers or DCPs, in addition to data published in the table of water levels, the daily maximum, minimum, and mean water-levels are stored in computer files and available from the District Office as noted in the REMARKS paragraph for that well.
+Recorded data are available at the District Office or at [http://waterdata.usgs.gov/pa/nwis/].
 Missing records are indicated by dashes in place of the water level.
 A hydrograph showing the last three years of water levels follows each water-level table.